Tehlu/team-coordination/README.md

  I used *Spring Boot 2* with Java for this project.
 The MVC model was used to access the data sources and display on the browser.
 I used Thymeleaf as a template to show entered data.
- Postgres was used to set up the database that handles form submissions.
+ Postgres was used to set up the database that handles forms.
  The built jar file can run on an AWS supported Ubuntu server which is an ec2 instance.

 ### Composition